 One of the world’s leading international “think-tanks”, London’s Chatham House was the venue for the launch of an AMAR report which provides practical ways in which the United Nations and its member states, together with international NGOs and civil society organisations, can prevent the often horrific, life-changing consequences of religious persecution and genocide.

-Over the last three years – twice inside Windsor Castle, and this July at Cumberland Lodge in the Windsor Great Park – we have brought together faith leaders from around the world to contribute to the report, which is backed by our Patron, HRH The Prince of Wales.
+Over the last three years – twice inside Windsor Castle, and this July at Cumberland Lodge in the Windsor Great Park – we have brought together faith leaders from around the world to contribute to the report, which is backed by our Patron, the former Prince of Wales.

 Chairman and Founder, Baroness Nicholson said something had to be done to tackle “The horrors” of religious persecution.